roccomarchitto/paxos-python/README.md

 The `consensus.py` file implements the `ConsensusNode` class.
 It has some complex logic in it, so this documentation will only cover its design at a high level.
 On initialization, the line `self.ChangRoberts()` is run which uses the Chang-Roberts leader election algorithm (as described on page 230, Chapter 11 in Ghosh) to select a leader.
 This is done by embedding a ring topology using modular arithmetic on the UIDs.

 The leader then broadcasts to the consensus nodes that a leader has been chosen, and the non-leader consensus nodes wait to be assigned their roles.
 The leader then assigns their roles (proposer, acceptor, or learner), and broadcasts a `START` message to *all* nodes, which informs the clients they can message the proposers.
-In the initialization period, each consensus node also sets up a
+In the initialization period, each consensus node also sets up a listener thread and a listening queue.
+The listening thread pushes to the queue.

-After the proposers
+Sequence numbers are handled as follows: every node's initial sequence number is its ID.
+Every time it makes a proposal, it increases its sequence number by the length of the number of hosts.
+This creates a monotonically increasing disjoint sequence of numbers for each consensus node, as Paxos requires.

+The queue processes the message headers; the ones specific to Paxos are `FWD` which initiates phase 1.1, `PROPOSAL` which runs phase 1.2, `ACK`, which runs 2.1, `ACCEPT`, which runs 2.2, and `LEARN`, which runs phase 3 and is the last step where learner nodes receive accepted values and check for a majority.
+The algorithm is implemented exactly as described in the Ghosh textbook.
+Please see the comments in `consensus.py` for pseudocode and specific details.

+`NACK` messages are sent to discourage proposers from trying again by raising their sequence numbers.
+Note that if the global variable `BACKOFF` is set to true, then after a short random wait, the node will try again.
+This is not needed as race conditions are highly unlikely with the implementation style.
+It is not recommended to use this setting as it stalls performance significantly.

 Note that there are some small `time.sleep(n)` lines throughout which are for safety and concurrency purposes (this is not the best practice, but it suffices for this project).

-## Assumptions
+## Assumptions and Notes

-- No failures in the initialization; we assume the initialization is fully complete before any proposals are sent
+- No failures in the initialization; we assume the initialization is fully complete before any proposals are sent.
+We also assume there are no concurrency issues or incorrect message sequences.
+- The program is tested with up to 11 consensus nodes of various permutations, and 4 client nodes submitting to different proposers.
+It is unknown how well the program scales so we assume a low number of consensus nodes until further testing.
+- Note that there is a significant amount of redundancy in this model.
+This is why the "Final message received" by clients is printed more times than there are clients.
+This is expected.
-- Each consensus node is exactly 1 role
+- Each consensus node is exactly 1 role.
-- There is always at least one learner; the n-1st consensus-node will always be given the role learner (the n-1st node gets designated the leader by Chang-Roberts)
+- There is always at least one learner; the n-1st consensus-node will always be given the role learner (the n-1st node gets designated the leader by Chang-Roberts).
-- Machines are all on the same network (hostname is always "localhost")
+- Machines are all on the same network (hostname is always "localhost").
-- In IDs, consensus-nodes always come before client-nodes
+- Consensus node IDs are always lower numbered than client node IDs.
-- No proposer nodes fail
+- No proposer nodes fail.
-- The majority of acceptor nodes do not fail
+- The majority of acceptor nodes do not fail; for 2m+1 acceptor nodes, this implementation can handle a maximum of m acceptor nodes failing.

-- Possible bug w/ backoff taking a long time.
-Also, sometimes messages get mismatched for an unknown reason.
-These are rare occurrences.
+- It is highly discouraged to flip the `BACKOFF` global variable on; race conditions are avoided with `NACK` messages so this is not needed and only introduces redundant message sending.
+Regardless, the `BACKOFF` functionality does exist in the program.
+- In rare occurrences, due to network or concurrency failures, messages may be mismatched causing Byzantine failures.
+An exception will be thrown whenever possible, and in this case just restart the program.
+- If a client does not print its value, it may be due to one of the failures mentioned above.
+This does not always mean consensus has not been reached among the acceptors (the debug logs can prove this).
+Again, in this case, just restart the program.
+Note that these occurrences are rare.